tmaklin/bxzstr/README.md

-# bxzstr — A C++11 ZLib / libBZ2 / libLZMA / zstd wrapper
+# bxzstr — A C++11 ZLib / libBZ2 / libLZMA / libZstd wrapper

-Header-only library for using standard c++ iostreams to access streams compressed with ZLib, libBZ2, liblzma, or zstd (.gz, .bz2, .xz, and .zst files).
+Header-only library for using standard c++ iostreams to access streams compressed with ZLib, libBZ2, libLZMA, or libZstd (.gz, .bz2, .xz, and .zst files).

 For decompression, the format is automatically detected.
 For